 Change in approved Scope of Work (SOW) or objectives of the project.

 Change in a key person specified in the application or award document.

 The absence for any continuous period of three months or more, or a 25 percent reduction in time (e.g. effort) devoted to the project, by the approved project director or principal investigator.

 The need for additional federal funding.
-(OSP Research Development Specialists assist PIs in developing and submitting requests for supplemental funding.)
+(SPA Research Development Specialists assist PIs in developing and submitting requests for supplemental funding.)

 Subsequent no-cost extension of more than twelve (12) months.
 Additional Information >